 For Prospective Applicants:

 - The application deadline for Fall 2020 admission to the JD program has been extended to July 1, 2020.

-- In response to the cancellation of the March 2020 LSAT administration, UConn Law will accept scores from both the April and June LSAT administrations for purposes of Fall 2020 admission.
+- In response to the cancellation of the March 2020 and April 2020 LSAT administrations, UConn Law will accept scores from both the May LSAT-Flex and June LSAT administrations for purposes of Fall 2020 admission.
 June LSAT registrants should plan to submit their (incomplete) applications by the July 1 deadline while waiting for release of their scores.